 Telephone: (631) 653-6770

 Christian Mir and Elaine DiGiacomo met while working in the kitchen at Tavern on the Green, got married and opened this warm, friendly restaurant in 1996.
 Mir’s food is seasonal and takes advantage of local seafood and produce.
-Appetizers include a warm tomato, mozzarella and Spanish serrano tart, while entrées include crisp soft-shell crab with spring vegetable fricassee, faro, capes and lemon-butter sauce.
+Appetizers include grilled Portuguese octopus with espelette pepper, while seasonal entrées might include crisp soft-shell crab with spring vegetable fricassee, faro, capers and lemon-butter sauce.
 The wine list, a Wine Spectator Award of Excellence winner, offers plenty of variety with more than a dozen Long Island wines.

-Village Cheese Shops sells by the pound, but also offers cheese plates, sandwiches and fondue for two.
+Village Cheese Shop sells by the pound, but also offers cheese plates, sandwiches and fondue for two.

 Village Cheese Shop